From the churning windmills in the Zaanse Schans to the cheese weighing

 labyrinth of twists and turns to sites such as

 St. Vincent’s Church, the wooden Stolphoevekerk and the Visafslag (Fish

 Auction) Also you can enjoy a walk on

 top of the Dike with a beautiful view of the IJssel-lake.

 Please note that the order of

 visiting the villages may differ from the description.

 Heineken Experience bus stop, Stadhouderskade 78.
 (Wait on the side of the main entrance of the Heineken Experience, not on the water side)

-or A'DAM tower/Lookout, Overhoeksplein 5, opposite central station.
-Catch the 5 minute free ferry (Buiksloterweg) behind the station to get here. ( Check-in desk inside the entrance of the A'DAM Lookout)
+or THIS IS HOLLAND, Overhoeksplein 51, opposite central station.
+Catch the 5 minute free ferry (Buiksloterweg) behind the station to get here. ( Check-in desk inside the entrance of THIS IS HOLLAND)